JoaoLSS/react-native-background-worker/README.md

 ```

-this is periodic worker's type:
+the periodic worker object should assume this contract:

 ```typescript